pjechris/SimpleHTTP/README.md

 ### Encodable

-You we build your request by sending your `body`  to construct it:
+You will build your request by sending your `body`  to construct it:

 ```swift
 struct UserBody: Encodable {}